rgyoung6/DBTCShinyTutorial/README.md

 **Error Assessment Visualizations**

 The Dada analysis will assess the fastq files for likely instances of nucleotide errors.
 These data are represented visually in the 'ErrorForward' and 'ErrorReverse' pdf files.
-The intrepretation of these data are well covered [here](https://benjjneb.github.io/dada2/tutorial.html).
+The interpretation of these data are well covered [here](https://benjjneb.github.io/dada2/tutorial.html).

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/c23fd216-b091-4871-826e-6bb09e08711b)